akumuli/akumuli.github.io/_posts/2017-02-05-compression_part2.md

 layout:     post
 title:      Time-series compression (part 2)
 date:       2017-02-05 18:00:00
 summary: Let's talk about floating point data compression.
-This problem is not new, there are some good papers about it, e.g. [Gorilla paper](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf), and [also this](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.86.262&rep=rep1&type=pdf), and [this one too](https://pdfs.semanticscholar.org/7e8b/0ac17f11dcfd13fea4aadf0b86598f3d1d72.pdf).
+This problem is not new, there are some good papers about it, e.g. Gorilla paper, and also this, and ...
 categories: akumuli, compression
 ---